-The EUROGIA Call18 is using a two-step submission process where a Project Outline PO (po_template-eurogia2030) or a Full Project Proposal FPP (fpp-template-eurogia2030) should be submitted by 30.09.2021.
-Proposals must be submitted via the portal on www.eurogia.eu.
+A Project Outline PO (po_template-eurogia2030) or a Full Project Proposal FPP (fpp-template-eurogia2030) should be submitted by 17:00 CET of the Call deadline day.
+Proposals must be submitted via the Submission Portal

 National applications will be required.
 Please check the national rules for those deadlines.

 Submitting a proposal is a simple procedure of registering on the portal where the key characteristics of the proposal must be submitted through online forms and the document version of the detailed work descriptions, as requested in the proposal template, can be uploaded.